In response to the recent action by the State of Texas to ban abortions after six weeks, I reprint this post from May 22, 2019.

 The world has turned many times since the Comstock Act, through the invention of the contraceptive pill, to the self-help clinics of the late 1960s that instructed women in the practice of menstrual extraction, through Roe vs. Wade.
 The morning-after and abortion pills were introduced, a chemical solution at last replacing that centuries-old use of abortifacient herbs.

-We think of the Middle Ages as a time of great ignorance, yet it was then that midwives—wisewomen–practiced, sharing their expertise and knowledge with the female population at large, easing the pain of childbirth and preventing many maternal deaths by their skill.
-And it was then, too, that such women were hunted down, burned and tortured and hung as witches, effectively silencing their knowledge for generations.
-Women were left in the hands of male doctors who, shrugging, pronounced, “Maternity is eternity”, reconciling countless numbers of women and infants to easily-preventable deaths as babies were delivered in filthy conditions with unwashed hands.
+We think of the Middle Ages as a time of great ignorance, yet it was then that midwives—wisewomen–practiced, sharing their expertise and knowledge with the female population at large; easing the pain of childbirth and preventing many maternal and infant deaths by their skill.
+And it was then, too, that such women were hunted down as witches, tortured and burned and t hung, effectively silencing their knowledge for generations.
+Women were left in the hands of male doctors who, shrugging casually, pronounced, “Maternity is eternity”, carelessly accepting that a majority of women would die in childbirth (wives were easily replaced after all) and reconciling countless numbers of women and infants to easily-preventable deaths as babies were delivered in filthy conditions with unwashed hands.

 Circle the world a few times on its axis, and enter the 1900s, when horrific deaths by botched back alley abortions were common.
-Young and desperate women bled to death or died horribly of septicemia.
+Young and desperate women bled to death, died horribly of septicemia, or were rendered forever infertile.
 Circle again, and information on contraception was readily available, along with new forms of birth control.
 Contraceptive creams and condoms were sold over the counter.
 Legal abortion gave a measure of safety to the procedure.
 The morning after pill became available for those who had either been careless or experienced the horrors of rape.